CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-lidless-eye.md

 Shadow-lands  |  ![](/assets/images/shadow-land.svg)  | Shadow-holds  |  ![](/assets/images/shadow-hold.svg)
 Dark-domains  |  ![](/assets/images/dark-domain.svg)  | Dark-holds |   ![](/assets/images/dark-hold.svg)

 A _site path_ is the sequence of regions between a site and its nearest Darkhaven.
 However, each region in the sequence is only indicated by its type, not by its name.
 Each non-Darkhaven site card has a site path on it.
-Each Darkhaven site card has two site paths, but each of those two paths gives the sequence of regions between the Darkhaven and one of the two Darkhavens nearest to it.[^twopaths]
+Each Darkhaven site card has two site paths, but each of those two paths gives the sequence of regions between the Darkhaven and one of the two Darkhavens nearest to it.

 {: .note }
 > **Note:** Site paths do not direct the movement process.
 The site path is used to determine which hazard creatures your opponent may play against your moving company (see [page 46]()).
 >
 > **Clarification:** A “company’s site path” during its movement/hazard phase is the site path between its site of origin and its new site.
 On non-Darkhaven site cards, the site path is provided on the top left border.
-On Darkhaven cards, the site path to each of the two adjacent Darkhavens is provided in the card text.[^twopaths]
+On Darkhaven cards, the site path to each of the two adjacent Darkhavens is provided in the card text.

 {: .note }
 > **Example:** The Lonely Mountain site’s nearest Darkhaven is the Dol Guldur site.
 The symbol for Wilderness is ![](/assets/images/wilderness.svg), the symbol for Dark-domain is ![](/assets/images/dark-domain.svg).
 So the site path between Dol Guldur and the Lonely Mountain is: ![](/assets/images/dark-domain.svg) ![](/assets/images/wilderness.svg) ![](/assets/images/wilderness.svg).